 Water has been a significant “give and take” force in the natural and cultural histories of the southeastern coastal United States.
 In Romancing the Gullah in the Age of Porgy and Bess, the ocean, rivers, mud flats, marshes and other environmental elements are a critical focus that author Kendra Hamilton integrates with other areas of investigation.

-In the late 1940s and early 1950s, American studies — the Western world’s first fully interdisciplinary university degree program — was birthed by books such as Marx’s Machine in the Garden, Kouwenhoven's Made in America, and Smith’s Virgin Land.
+In the late 1940s and early 1950s, American studies — the Western world’s first fully interdisciplinary university degree program — was birthed by books such as Marx’s Machine in the Garden, Kouwenhoven's Made in America: The Arts in American Civilization, and Smith’s Virgin Land.
 “To read ‘Virgin Land’ is to experience a deep intellectual excitement,” wrote one reviewer.

 The excitement stirred up by these and other foundational works of American studies was based on their fresh approaches to understanding familiar aspects of American culture.
 Their sophisticated analytical methods drew on a wide range of sources, including popular culture, giving them more relevance than single discipline approaches in addressing important questions about national identity and the nation’s place in the world.

-And now Kendra Hamilton’s Romancing the Gullah in the Age of Porgy and Bess will have a similarly thought-provoking and catalytic impact on Southern studies and African American studies.
+And now Kendra Hamilton’s Romancing the Gullah in the Age of Porgy and Bess will have a similarly thought-provoking and catalytic impact on Southern studies and African American studies, as well as American and global south studies in general.

-Hamilton loves complex investigation but abhors dry exposition.
-Her talents as a writer of creative nonfiction and poetry add originality to her scholarly voice, and her background as a full-time newspaper reporter gives her the chops to write with maximal lucidity.
-Her forays into environmental anthropology encompass not only biological adaptations but also cultural practices, social structures and economic systems shaped by the intricate relationship between humans and the environment.
-Hamilton integrates this approach with linguistics, cultural criticism grounded in postmodernist theories as well as cultural and southern history, making the book a scholarly tour de force that offers a wealth of seminal insights on the Gullah Geechee and forming what she calls "a shadow canon" that will become more illumined within itself as well as applicable to other studies.
+Hamilton’s environmental anthropology encompasses not only biological adaptations but also cultural practices, social structures and economic systems shaped by the interactions between humans and the environment.
+Hamilton integrates this approach with close scrutiny of Gullah Geechee genetic lineages and linguistics, making the book a scholarly tour de force that offers a wealth of seminal insights into what she calls "a shadow canon.”

 Gulluh Geechee Corridor landscapes and waterscapes converge in Hamilton’s survey of a region that was once filled with rice fields.

 Alice Ravenel Huger Smith (1876 – 1958) Mending a Break in a Rice-Field Bank, from the series, A Carolina Rice Plantation of the (Eighteen) Fifties, ca. 1935, watercolor on paperboard (pre-conservation), Gibbes Museum of Art.
-Image Courtesy of The Gibbes Museum of Art/Carolina Art Association
+Photo: courtesy of The Gibbes Museum of Art/Carolina Art Association

 Way down upon the Combahee River